apigeek/architect/README.md

 I want to license ApiGeek:Architect
 ===================================

-This software is licensed under the Apache 2 license.
+This software is licensed under the Apache 2 license, quoted below.

-Additional licenses and contributions are included in this software distribution, see [THIRD_PARTY] for more details.

 Copyright 2015-2016 Lee Curtis & Troven 2009-2015